Are you ready for your Supercar Track Xperience at Palm Beach Intl Raceway?

 Drivers must wear closed-toed shoes (no sandals or heels).
 This is an outdoor event (no covered pit).
 Although we provide tented areas we ALWAYS encourage that you dress for all weather possibilities (heat, cold, or rain).

 Palm Beach International Raceway will not have concessions available during the event, however XX provides complimentary waters to all guests and we welcome you to bring your own food and drink (non-alcoholic).

 We are a rain or shine experience so on average, our experiences are not postponed and refunds are not provided due to inclement weather (as long as track conditions remain safe).
 A day-of reschedule request is a $100 fee, unless we have postponed.

-If we postpone an event you will be alerted via Email and we have up to 12 months to provide a reschedule date at a track location close to you.
+If we postpone an event you will be alerted via Email and text message, and we have up to 12 months to provide a reschedule date at a track location close to you.
 Please visit our FAQ for more information on postponements or cancellations.

 Turn-by-Turn Guide of PBIR